 - Contribution to finalise the construction of the Kubu Village Forest moat to protect this land from illegal logging and wildlife poaching.

 - Infrastructure funding which includes the construction of a house to accommodate rangers and security staff, patrol posts and orangutan feeding stations

-- After the devastating forest fires in 2015, OFI Australia raised funds through a Reforestation Appeal.
-The funds enabled Orangutan Foundation International (OFI) to employ and train local Indonesian staff to travel to remote forest areas to forage for seeds and seedlings from the forest.
-Seeds and seedlings of 19 different species of pioneering swamp and fruit bearing trees were collected.
+- Since the devastating forest fires of 2015, OFI Australia has continued to raise funds through an ongoing Reforestation Appeal.
+The funds enable Orangutan Foundation International (OFI) to employ and train local Indonesian staff to travel to remote forest areas to forage for seeds and seedlings from the forest.
+Seeds and seedlings of 19 different species of pioneering swamp and fruit bearing trees have been collected.

 - A nursery to house the seedlings was constructed at the OFI Herbarium from locally sourced timber and netting.
 This nursery has the current capacity to house a total of 50,000 seedlings.

 - Reforestation staff work at the OFI Herbarium to cultivate the seeds and seedlings of key plant species.